chickazee4/heirloom-ports/README.md

 * clang/clang++ or gcc (other C compilers may work but are untested)
 * ninja or a cmake-compatible make implementation
 * zlib and libbzip2 unless you turn those options off (see above)
+* any modern curses implementation (only tested with nCurses but others should work with minor adjustments at most)

 ## licensing
 the bulk of the project is licensed under the non-permissive free software (in a verrrry loose sense) CDDL, when derived directly from OpenSolaris; the Caldera Unix license (for components derived from Unix 7); or the BSD-like license used in Gunnar Ritter's original code. the cmake-based build system for the project, written in its entirety by chickazee4, is considered a separate component of the project and not inherently required to build the source code, so does not need to be licensed under the CDDL - the heirloom-ports build system (all the CMakeLists.txt files and changes in directory layout introduced by heirloom-ports, plus the extras) is therefore licensed under the MIT license. all components have license notices included in their code if not made clear elsewhere in the project.